 Does your business website need a website refresh?

-When I hear someone label their website as “satisfactory”, it signals that it might be time for a website refresh.
-If you’re describing your website as merely “fine”, chances are, it could use a boost.
+When I hear someone label their website as “fine” or “satisfactory”, it signals that it might be time for a website refresh.
+If you’re describing your website as less than amazing, chances are, it could use a boost.
 But does that mean you should completely replace your current website?

-Let’s be straightforward.
+Let’s be real.
 While your site may be functional, it might not be operating at its full potential.
-Several clients have been astounded to see their website refresh leading to tripled, or even higher, inquiry rates.
-They might be taken aback.
+I’ve had several clients that were astounded to see their website refresh leading to tripled, or even higher, inquiry rates.
+They might be shocked.
 I’m not.

 Your website is your head honcho driver of sales.
 Regardless of how people first discover you, your website is where they look for validation.
 Is this business real?
 Are they up to date?
 Do they provide a QUALITY service or product?